Framed cohomological Hall algebras and cohomological stable envelopes

 \subsubsection{Preprojective CoHA and Yangians}

 Going back to the cohomological level, another version of CoHA can be related to those discussed in this article.
 Namely, one can consider the preprojective version of \eqref{unframed CoHA} by setting where $H^\text{{BM}}$ stands for Borel-Moore homology.
-Davison conjectured in \cite{Davison_critical_CoHA} that an appropriate subalgebra of $\pCoHA^{\overline Q}$ is isomorphic to the positive half of the Maulik-Okounkov Yangian $Y_{MO}^{Q,+}$.
-Other results in this direction have been obtained by Yang and Zhao \cite{yang2018CoHA}\cite{yang2016affine}\cite{yang2017ell}, who showed that a certain subalgebra of $\pCoHA^{\overline Q}$ is isomorphic to the positive half of Drinfel'd Yangians of type ADE, and by Schiffmann and Vasserot \cite{Schiffmann2017generators}\cite{Schiffmann2017yangians}, who built a map between $Y_{MO}^{Q,+}$ and an algebra closely related to $\pCoHA^{\overline Q}$ that is conjecturally an isomorphism.
+As shown in \cite{yang2018CoHA}, $\pCoHA^{\overline Q}$ acts on cohomology of Nakajima varieties by maps